alphagov/gds-pre-commit/README.md

 git clone https://github.com/alphagov/gds-pre-commit.git ~/.gds-pre-commit/ ~/.gds-pre-commit/install.py
 ```
 Once you've run the above commands the pre-commit framework will be installed with the detect-secrets plugin added to it's config globally for git.

+## Usage

 The first time you run `git commit` **in a repository** will throw a warning to tell you that you need to create a secrets baseline, as shown below:

 ```shell
 Unable to open baseline file: REPO_ROOT/.secrets.baseline